alex-truby/galvanize_capstone_2/README.md

 * Linearity (relationship between X and y)
 * Independence
 * No multicollinearity between features
     * One way to check for multicollinearity between input features is to check the variance inflation factor (VIF).
-A general rule of thumb is that if the VIF of a feature is greater than 10, is it likely collinear with another input for the model
+A general rule of thumb is that if the VIF of a feature is greater than 10, is it likely collinear with another input for the model.
     * The following results were obtained after calculating the VIF for each of the seven input features:

     <div align="center">